-After a while though, the yellowish covering came back, after I stopped the treatment.
+A while after I stopped the treatment, the yellowish covering came back, though.
 This makes sense, since the oil treats the symptoms and not the actual immature enzyme system (which the child grows out of).

 So what is borage oil?

 Borage oil is a natural oil derived from a plant called Borago officinalis or in English Starflower and borage oil is also sometimes called starflower oil.
 It is very rich in in GLA.
 It doesn’t only restore moisture and smoothness to dry and damaged skin, but can also provide relief to people who suffer from chronic skin disorders such as eczema and atopic dermatitis.